Understanding the Corporate Transparency Act: New Filing Obligations for Businesses in 2024

 My firm is based on a few fundamental building blocks:

-• Harnessing sophisticated technology to improve clients' access to high quality legal services and to enable a virtual and paperless law practice in an efficient and cost effective manner
+• Harnessing sophisticated technology to improve clients' access to high quality legal services and to enable a virtual and paperless law practice in an efficient manner

-• Implementing predictable and affordable pricing that gives clients peace of mind regarding their legal budgets
+• Implementing predictable pricing that gives clients peace of mind regarding their legal budgets

 • Providing clients with ready access to a point person to handle the breadth of legal needs that arise, with the added benefit of relationships with a carefully vetted group of legal specialists that can provide depth of knowledge

-• Utilizing creativity and innovation daily to better the delivery of legal services
+• Utilizing creativity and innovation on an ongoing basis to improve the delivery of legal services

-To have the opportunity to help small business and emerging companies and to contribute in some small way to the advancement of legal services delivery is a calling of mine and I am grateful for the chance to fulfill it.
+To have the opportunity to help small business and emerging companies and to contribute to the advancement of legal services delivery is a calling of mine and I am grateful for the chance to fulfill it.